-- Make a volcano with the flour mixed with the salt and put in the center the melted butter, 1 cup of warm water and yeast, mix.
+- Make a volcano with flour mixed with salt and sugar.
+Put the melted butter, 1 cup of warm water, and yeast in the center, and mix.

-- Knead until the dough is soft and pliable, takes about 10 minutes, add more water if you need, you can use a bread maker or a Kitchenaid with the kneading paddle to achieve this (5 minutes kneading on the KitchenAid).
+- Knead until the dough is soft and pliable.
+It takes about 10 minutes.
+Add more water if you need it.
+You can use a bread maker or a Kitchenaid with the kneading paddle to achieve this (5 minutes of kneading on the KitchenAid).

 - Let rise for 1 1/2 hours in a warm place covered with a tea towel.

 - Preheat the oven to 350F or 180C.

 - Pierce the rolls with a fork and paint with warm milk.
 Bake for 25 – 30 minutes or until lightly browned.

 - Serve hot.
 Any extras reheat wrapped in a damp cloth in the microwave.

 - Prep Time: 45 minutes

 - Cuisine: Chilean